 1. The Maldives

-The Maldives is one of the few places that consistently rates as one of the top snorkeling spots in the world, and it’s easy to see why.
+The Maldives is one of the few places that consistently rates as one of the best places to snorkel in the world, and it is easy to see why.
 In this tropical paradise, you’ll be almost guaranteed to come across manta rays, sea turtles, dolphins and sharks at any time of year.

 The clear, shallow waters and relaxing resort lifestyle makes the Maldives a top location for anybody, even those without any snorkeling ability.

-Whilst you can find good snorkeling almost anywhere in South East Asia, Indonesia’s location in the Coral Triangle, plus its reputation for having some of the healthiest reefs in the world, makes it stand out as one of the best snorkeling spots in the world.
+Whilst you can find good snorkeling almost anywhere in South East Asia, Indonesia’s location in the Coral Triangle, plus its reputation for having some of the healthiest reefs in the world, makes it stand out as definitely another of the best snorkeling spots in the world.

 In particular, Komodo National Park should be on every traveler’s to-do list, not just because of all of the coral and marine life on offer, but also for the chance to meet the namesake Komodo dragons.

 The other popular snorkeling spot in Indonesia is the Raja Ampat Islands, where the collection of over 1500 islands offers numerous hidden caves and lagoons to be discovered and this really does give some of the best snorkeling in the world.